henrikfroehling/Trakt.NET/docs/docs/essentials/auth.md

 Authentication is necessary if you need to call Trakt API requests, that require authorization.
 Every method in the library, that requires authorization, indicates this in its method documentation.

 The Trakt API provides two methods for authenticating users and both are supported by the library.
-See [here](auth.md#oauth-authentication) and [here](auth.md#device-authentication) for more information.
+For more information read the [OAuth Authentication](auth.md#oauth-authentication) and [Device Authentication](auth.md#device-authentication) sections.

-### Authorization
+## Authorization

 Authorization information for the Trakt API contains not only the access token but also a refresh token, that makes it possible to retrieve new authorization information without authenticating the user again and without the need of the user to interact.

-The [`TraktAuthorization`](xref:TraktNet.Objects.Authentication.TraktAuthorization) class represents such authorization information.
+The [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) interface represents such authorization information.
 It also contains the UTC DateTime, when it was created and can tell you if it is expired and if the containing authorization information can be [refreshed](auth.md#refresh-authorization).
 You can get a new TraktAuthorization instance by authenticating the user either with [OAuth](auth.md#oauth-authentication)- or [Device](auth.md#device-authentication)-Authentication.

 If you already have an access token (and optionally a refresh token), you can create a new [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) instance in one of the following ways: